Trace the route of the first ever Steeplechase, run between two village churches, across the fields, ditches and rivers of North Cork.

 Related Activities – In keeping with the horse racing theme, Cork Racecourse at Mallow is the premier racecourse in the county and hosts regular meetings.

 Visit the charming market town of Kanturk, 20 minutes’ drive from Mallow.
 See Kanturk Castle, a fortified stronghold for the local MacDonogh-MacCarthy chieftains, erected in the 1580s and now cared for by National Trust for Ireland.

 Spend some time in the town and drop by McCarthy's Butchers, a famously friendly family butchers that serves up the best of local artisan produce.

-Some 15 minutes’ drive from Doneraile, in the village of Castletownroche, you can explore the Bridgetown Abbey the remains of a 13th century Augustinian priory, including cloister, kitchen, refectory, chapter house and church.
+Some 15 minutes’ drive from Doneraile, in the village of Castletownroche, you can explore The Bridgetown Priory the remains of a 13th century Augustinian priory, including cloister, kitchen, refectory, chapter house and church.

 Longueville House – a 30 minute, 26km drive from Castletownroche (or just ten minutes’ drive outside Mallow).
 This rustic Georgian Country House has 500-acres of woodland, pasture and orchards and they do a famously indulgent Sunday lunch.

 Longueville is also renowned for its orchards, from which they harvest the ingredients for their own ciders and apple-brandies.
 If you arrive early enough in the day, you can take the Distillery Tour which also includes lunch.